box/box-python-sdk/README.rst

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

+ PRODUCTS:
+    you should watch for our next amazing products and find something new and excited. #mentionYourProjects